What is important for attracting and retaining top talent?

-This step is all about looking for candidates yourself and asking them to apply.
-This is called sourcing.
+Sourcing is all about looking for candidates yourself and asking them to apply.
 We know sending cold messages on LinkedIn has a bad rap, but that has more to do with how it's done than the fact that it's done.
 If you find people who meet your requirements and you send them an authentic, personal and honest message that's tailored to them specifically, then you won't come off as irritating.

-It's about quality over quantity here.
-Writing tailored messages might sound like a lot of work and potentially quite tedious and it is!
+Attracting talent is about quality over quantity.
+Writing tailored messages might sound like a lot of work and potentially quite tedious, and it is!
 It's also very important because this is going to help you reach extremely high-quality candidates.

 Checklist for finding candidates

-- Take time to write a concise and honest message: You don't have to start with outright asking them if they want to work with you.
+- Take time to write a concise and honest message.
+Don't outright ask someone if they want to work with you.
 Be tactful.
-Think of it as dating.
-You want to get to know each other first.
-So take it slow, build a relationship first!
+Think of it as dating: you want to get to know each other first.
+So take it slow and build a relationship first.

-- Tailor the message to the candidate: Use the insights you got from step one to write this message.
-Try and add a personal touch so the person sees you've made an effort.
-Refer back to information on their profile.
-Let them know why you think they are the right fit.
-If you take the time to write this message, you’ll stand out in their inbox, as most of the other messages they receive are clearly part of a massive series of cold impersonal emails.
+- Tailor the message to the candidate.
+Use the insights you got from step one to write this message.
+Add a personal touch so the person sees you've made an effort.
+Refer back to the information you read on their profile.
+Let them know why you think they might be a fit.
+If you take the time to do this, you’ll stand out in their inbox.
+Most of the other messages they receive are likely bulk and impersonal emails.

 - Be mindful of who is sending the first cold message.
 Outreach from a founder can add some necessary weight to a cold message.
 Or sometimes a message from someone who would be the direct colleague of the candidate makes more sense.
 Choose someone carefully.

-- Add interesting links at the bottom of the email that allow the candidate to take a deep dive into the company: This way your message doesn't get overcrowded with information, but if the candidate wants to know more they can read further.
-Link to articles about the history of the company, interviews with employees and of course, to the career page and job opening!
+- Add interesting links that allow the candidate to dive deeper.
+This way your message doesn't get overcrowded with information, but if the candidate wants to know more, they can read further.
+Link to your website, career page and job post!

 Use Homerun to hire better, from start to finish.